 Terrence Finnegan stopped at that chapel, I said, to pick up candles.
 He was 25 minutes before his 0815 service.
 He just stood out in the sunlight enjoying the warmth of the trade winds.
 He watched a formation of planes come in.
 They circled Wheeler Field twice.
 His first reaction was the same as Howell Forgy’s.
 “Someone is going to catch it for this.
 It must be the Navy,” he said.
 They then opened their bomb bay doors and the projectiles began to come down and he realized what was happening.
 He went back into his Buick and headed down the road.
 He almost cracked it up on a culvert to get to the Ewa Plantation Chapel where 700 of his men would be gathered together for services.
 He dispersed them.
 He then took off across the countryside for the artillery barracks.
 Realizing that he was the only officer present, he had the men break open the magazine and mount the guns on the roof of the barracks.
 Just then a bomb fell killing six of his soldiers.
 He gave them Last Rights, moved them into a secure place, put the wounded in a car, took off for the hospital and within one hour, 400 litters arrived with the dead and dying.
 Thus began the crucial ministry for the day.

 Harry Richmond was the only Jewish chaplain with the Army.
-(He was one of yours, Dave.
-Where are you?)
 He was doing what every good Jewish chaplain was supposed to do on a Sunday morning.
-He was resting.
+He was sleeping.
 But by 0830 he had made it to the Schofield Barracks hospital.
 With Terrence Finnegan, they began their ministry, irrespective of an individual’s faith.
 They began their ministry to those who were the dead and the dying.

 Down at the harbor things were as bad as ever.
 Bill Maguire finally got that motor launch out to the USS California.
 They had to detour to a destroyer because some planes came in to attack anything that was moving in the water.
 But when he got out to the California, it was apparent the Arizona was gone, the Oklahoma was gone, and the the California was the next to sink.
 The West Virginia was the fourth battleship to go down.
 They had to get the casualties off, so they gave Bill Maquire a motor launch and a crew and he began to ferry the casualties from the California to the Naval Hospital which was out at Hospital Point.
 You may know it.
 It was at the entrance to the harbor.
 The hospital was equipped for 300 beds.
 By that night they had 960 casualties.
 Every square foot of corridor space, 75 yards long, each corridor, was lined with litters.
 The report said, “The dead were stacked like cordwood outside the door.”
 He made three runs with casualties to the hospital.
 On the third one back, however, he ran into a barrier of flames.
 You see, part of the problem was the fuel oil seeping out of the ships came to the surface and ignited.
 The harbor was a veritable inferno.
 The Arizona today still leaks a gallon of oil a day after these 50 years.
 Maguire made it over to the shore.
 He swam over and waded in the muck.
 Over on the beach he corralled 15 trucks.
-Into the trucks he got mattresses and blankets.
-You remember that area.
-There were four BOQ’s down near the water front.
-I lived in one of them later on.
-I went back a few years later and lo and behold, one of them was still standing.
-I think it is standing on the backs of termites.
-It is used now as a Special Services building but it is still there.
-He got the mattresses and the blankets out of the BOQ and put them in the back of these trucks.
+Into the trucks he got mattresses and blankets put them in the back of these trucks.
 The sailors on shore were bringing the wounded onto the shore – those that had been exploded off the ships, those that had tried to swim through the fire – and they put them into the trucks.
-Maquire commandeered a Navy ferry.
-It was the kind of ferry they used every day for transporting persons and cars from the shore over to Ford Island NAS.
-He commandeered the ferry and got the 15 trucks onto the ferry.
+Maquire commandeered a Navy ferry got the 15 trucks onto the ferry.
 When they passed to the other side he dispatched them to three different hospitals.

-As quickly as the war began, it ended, 0755 – 0945, 110 minutes; 2,403 dead, 1178 wounded, 640 unaccounted for.
+As quickly as the attack began, it ended, 0755 – 0945, 110 minutes; 2,403 dead, 1178 wounded, 640 unaccounted for.
 Now began another horrendous task for the chaplains, a horrendous task, the ministry to the dependents.
-On the same day they had a ministry to the dead, to the dying and to the casualties.
-When the bombing ceased the dependents flooded in.
+On the same day they had a ministry to the dead, to the dying, When the bombing ceased the dependents flooded in.
 They wanted word.
 The Navy had 10,000 dependents – 1,000 lived on the base and 9,000 lived out in town.
 The Army had the same.
-The Arizona had gone down with almost 1,200 on board – 400 survived.
+The Arizona had gone down with almost 1,200 on board – 346 survived.
 Who were they and where were they?
 The Oklahoma went down with 400 on board – 1,200 survived.
 Who were they and where were they?
-The dependents wanted to know.
-You remember back in those days there was no casualty assistance office.
+The dependents wanted to know. in those days there was no casualty assistance office.
 There was no family service.
 The chaplain was the only one that dealt with dependents.
-You know the Marine Corps adage back in those days, “If the government wanted you to have a wife, they would have issued you one.”
-The chaplain was the one who ministered.

 The Navy, and we can understand why, didn’t help matters.
 As soon as the Navy found a survivor from a ship that had gone down they immediately took that sailor and assigned him to a ship that was seaworthy and sent him out to sea.
 Often times before he had time to go home and tell his family where he was or where he was going.
 They didn’t know.
 There was one Herculean task that the chaplains were deeply involved in.
 The dead, the dying, the casualties, the dependents and the burial of the dead – 2,403.
 The Army and the Navy couldn’t keep that number of bodies.
 They had to commence burial immediately.
 But, first of all, they had to identify the dead.